How to Predict Churn and Improve Retention

 How can you improve retention?

 Of course, just realizing which customers are at risk and predicting churn before it happens isn’t the end of the road.
 None of that information is useful if you can’t use it to actually stop that churn from happening.
-Once you’ve looked at your data, here are some tactics you can use to improve retention.
+Once you’ve looked at your data and calculated your retention rate, here are some tactics you can use to improve retention.

 Provide point-of-cancellation offers